 Mark authored two editions of the book Technology Law - What Every Business (and Business-Minded Person) Needs to Know.
 He has written hundreds of columns for PC World Magazine, South Florida’s “Daily Business Review, and the Miami Herald and also co-authored a chapter called “Web Development Agreements” in the American Bar Association’s book titled Internet Law for the Business Lawyer.

-Mark is currently serving on the Board of Directors of the South Florida Chapter of the Society of Information Management (www.simnet.org/) and the South Florida Technology Alliance (www.southfloridatech.org/).
+Mark is currently serving on the Board of Directors of the New York City chapter of the National Speakers Association.

 In 1998, Mark was a co-founder of the software company Eisenworld, Inc., which Microsoft acquired in 2006.
 Microsoft incorporated Eisenworld’s “PC Relocator” software into Microsoft’s Windows operating system.